Mental Health Facilities Pontotoc County, OK

 Unity Point Counseling And Res Center

-Unity Point Counseling And Res Center is a mental health treatment center in Pontotoc County, OK, located at 901 West 18th Street, 74820 zip code area.
+Unity Point Counseling And Res Center is a mental health facility in Pontotoc County, OK, located at 901 West 18th Street, 74820.
 Unity Point Counseling And Res Center provides outpatient treatment.
-Unity Point Counseling And Res Center offers individual psychotherapy, couples/family therapy and behavior modification to children / adolescents, young adults and seniors 65 or older.
-Unity Point Counseling And Res Center also supports people with PTSD, transitional age young adults and LGBT.
-Additional services at Unity Point Counseling And Res Center consist of psychosocial rehabilitation services, suicide prevention services and court-ordered outpatient treatment.
+Unity Point Counseling And Res Center provides group therapy, individual psychotherapy and couples/family therapy to young adults, children / adolescents and adults.
+Unity Point Counseling And Res Center also supports seniors or older adults, people requiring dual diagnosis treatment and people with trauma.
+Some other services available at Unity Point Counseling And Res Center include psychosocial rehabilitation services, housing services and family psychoeducation.

 Lighthouse Behavioral Wellness Centers

-Lighthouse Behavioral Wellness Centers is a mental health clinic in Pontotoc County, Oklahoma, located at 301 West 4th Street, 74820 zip code.
-Lighthouse Behavioral Wellness Centers offers outpatient treatment and telemedicine/telehealth.
-Lighthouse Behavioral Wellness Centers provides behavior modification, integrated dual diagnosis disorder treatment and individual psychotherapy to seniors 65 or older, children / adolescents and young adults.
-Lighthouse Behavioral Wellness Centers also supports clients referred from the court/judicial system, people with PTSD and people with trauma.
-Some other services provided by Lighthouse Behavioral Wellness Centers include psychosocial rehabilitation services, court-ordered outpatient treatment and integrated primary care services.
+Lighthouse Behavioral Wellness Centers is one of mental health facilities in Pontotoc County, Oklahoma, located at 301 West 4th Street, 74820 zip code.
+Lighthouse Behavioral Wellness Centers provides telemedicine/telehealth and outpatient treatment.
+Lighthouse Behavioral Wellness Centers provides behavior modification, trauma therapy and cognitive behavioral therapy to adults, seniors 65 or older and young adults.
+Lighthouse Behavioral Wellness Centers also supports people with trauma, people with PTSD and clients referred from the court/judicial system.
+Additional services provided at Lighthouse Behavioral Wellness Centers include psychosocial rehabilitation services, diet and exercise counseling and mentoring/peer support/consumer-run services.

 Frequently Asked Questions About Mental Health Treatment in Pontotoc County, OK